 - Print out 2 copies of the Agreement;

 - Initial each page of both contracts prior to sending both copies to Hostel for signature;

 - Upon return ensure:

 - o no alterations have been made;

 - o no pages have been replaced;

-- o all relevant certificates and approvals have been provided as per clause 3.1;

 - an officer of the Hostel with the proper authorisation has signed and dated both agreements; and

 - o that this signature has been witnessed.

-The Centrelink Delegate and witness then sign and date both agreements, one is then returned to the Hostel (via registered post if posting) for their records.
+The DHS Delegate and witness then sign and date both agreements, one is then returned to the Hostel (via registered post if posting) for their records.